 Indian Pipes Facts

-- While the perennial plant qualifies as herbaceous, it contains absolutely no chlorophyll.
-This makes the amazing species one of the few true plants known to man that does not utilize chlorophyll.
+- Furthermore, this quite remarkable herbaceous species also evolved to fill a very specific ecological niche.
+While the perennial plant qualifies as herbaceous, it contains absolutely no chlorophyll.
+This further makes the amazing species one of the few true plants known to man that does not utilize chlorophyll.

 Indian Pipes Physical Description

-Species: M. uniflora
+- Species: M. uniflora